flipmcf/CasterPak/Readme.md

 as a developer, you are responsible for running the flask app 'casterpak' and the cache cleanup process separately helps debug stuff.

 ### configuration
-for development, the 'config.ini' is your best place, but for production, use env vars.
+for development, the 'config.ini' is your best place, but for containerised production installs, use env vars.
+The setup script will help setup the bare minimum config in .env for you.
-All of the options in config.ini will be overridden by environment variables for containerized builds, which is the production path.
+Config values in the environment take presidence over config.ini values.
+Think of config.ini as 'hard coded' defaults, and .env as production configurations if you are a developer.

 ### Install System Dependencies: